kennedysgarage/kennedysgarage/_posts/2014-04-09-why-we-design.md

 <p>Your main passion is cash in the bank.</p>

 <p>There is no right or wrong answer for who you are.
 For me having a better understanding of why I design helps gives a better direction for which projects I take on.</p>
-<p>I understand we design for more then just the four categories mentioned above.
+<p>I understand we design for more than just the four categories mentioned above.
 The main goal was to boil the reasons down into the main points.</p>